guoping0408/AI-application/README.md

 ## Installing NVIDIA Driver on the Host PC

-Assuming you have already used JetPack 4.2 to flash your TX2 or other Jetson, and installed CUDA toolkits on your host PC during the flashing process, you can start install the driver for your graphic card.
-If you use other version of JetPack, it's recommended that you have use **CUDA 10.0**, since it supports the NVIDIA RTX 2080 Ti graphic card which I use for this tutorial.
+Assuming you have already used JetPack 4.2 to flash your TX2 or other Jetson, and installed CUDA toolkits on your host PC during the flashing process, you can start installing the driver for your graphic card.
+It's recommended that you have installed **CUDA 10.0** on your host, since it supports the NVIDIA RTX 2080 Ti graphic card which I use for this tutorial.
+Other CUDA versions are okay as long as they are compatible with you graphic card.